Creating and sending invitation emails

 Removing duplicates

-If the same file is imported multiple times to your invitation list, duplicates will be created.
-Event managers can easily remove duplicates by clicking the ‘Tools’ dropdown and selecting “Remove duplicates…”.
+Duplicates will be created if the same file is imported multiple times to your invitation list.
+Event managers can easily remove duplicates by clicking the Spanner Icon and selecting “Remove duplicates…”.

 The system will remove all duplicate unregistered invitees with the same email address.
 The most recent invitee added will be removed.